matthijs166/bulk-domain-checker/README.md

 Didn't have time to write it properly, so it's a bit messy.
 But...

 If it ain't broke, don't fix it! 🥲

+p.s. it works only for .nl tld :X

+## Wish list
+- Use it as an CLI